q39JzrRa/GM-Vehicle-API/README.md

 # GM-Vehicle-API
-Remote API for supported General Motors vehicles
+Remote API for supported General Motors vehicles in C#, .NET Standard Includes a WPF demo app.

 This is the API used by the myChevrolet, myBuick, myGMC, myCadillac, My Vauxhall and myOpel apps.